-Avoid Radeon R7 260X models with only 1GB of memory
+Avoid Geforce GTX 750 Ti models with only 1GB of memory

-The R7 260X is powerful enough to take advantage of 2GB of memory.
-Recent video games use more than 1GB of memory.
+The Geforce GTX 750 Ti is powerful enough to take advantage of 2GB of memory.
 Considering the small price difference between 1GB and 2GB models, you’re making a better choice by going with the 2GB model.

 Avoid Radeon R7 360:

 Part of AMD’s new 300 series of video cards, the R7 360 is available for $110.
-That said, its GPU only has 768 stream processors, compared to 896 for the R7 260X.
+That said, its no match for the GTX 750 Ti and it uses more power.
+Its GPU only has 768 stream processors, compared to 896 for the R7 260X, which itself is slower than the GTX 750 Ti on average.
 The R7 360 is pretty much a rebadged R7 260, with slightly higher frequencies on the core and memory.

-The R7 360 is a good card, just not at this price when competing with the older, but faster R7 260X.
+The R7 360 is a fine video card, just not at its current price.

 What games and what settings can this video card handle?

-The R7 260X 2GB is an entry-level video card for gaming, so don’t expect it to run all the latest video games with maxed out details at 1920 x 1080 (1080p Full HD).
+The Geforce GTX 750 Ti 2GB is an entry-level video card for gaming, so don’t expect it to run all the latest video games with maxed out details at 1920 x 1080 (1080p Full HD).

 Realistically, if you want to max out settings in most games, go with a monitor that has a resolution of 1366 x 768 or 1600 x 900.
 A 720p HDTV would be fine too.